jalgoarena/jalgoarena.github.io/hugo/content/docs/getting-started.md

 Of course that's good to have, but more interesting would be to see submission results!

-In hre again there are few columns, let's explain them:
+In here again there are few columns, let's explain them:

 * `ID` - indicating persisted entity id of your submission
 * `Elapsed Time (ms)` - time your submission took to solve all given test cases in milliseconds